doncandela/mgah/mgah.md

     ```
     #!/bin/bash
-    # simple.sh 2/24/25 D.C.
+    # simple.sh 2/27/25 D.C.
-    # One-task sbatch script using none of MPI, a GPU, or Apptainer.
+    # One-task sbatch script runs gputest.py using none of MPI, a GPU, or Apptainer.
     #SBATCH -c 6                         # use 6 CPU cores
     #SBATCH -p cpu                       # submit to partition cpu
-    echo nodelist=$SLURM_JOB_NODELIST    # get list of nodes used
+    echo nodelist=$SLURM_JOB_NODELIST    # print list of nodes used
-    echo cores/node=$SLURM_CPUS_ON_NODE  # get number of cores on each node
     module purge                         # unload all modules
     module load conda/latest             # need this to use conda commands
     conda activate npsp                  # environment with NumPy and SciPy but not CuPy
-    python gputest.py > simpleoutput     # run gputest.py sending its output to a file
+    python gputest.py                    # run gputest.py, output will be in slurm_<jobid>.out
     ```

-    The `echo nodelist...`  and  `echo cores/node...` commands in this script are not necessary but they will put useful information in the `slurm-<jobid>.out` file -- in this case the specific nodes used and the number of cores used on each node.
+    As written above both the output of the commands like `echo nodelist...` and `module load...` will go to a file `slurm-<jobid>.out` in the directory from which `sbatch` is run, along with any output to sdout or stderr by `gputest.py`.
+If desired the stdout+stderr output of `gputest.py` can be directed to a different file by replacing the last line above with `python gputest.py &> <filename>`.
+The `echo nodelist...`  command in this script is not necessary but they will put useful information in the output file -- in this case the specific nodes used.
 Here is a [list of Slurm environment variables](https://hpcc.umd.edu/hpcc/help/slurmenv.html) that can be used in this way.

   - To submit the job we do

     ```
     try-gputest$ sbatch simple.sh
-    Submitted batch job 29132740
+    Submitted batch job 29258794
     ```

       Notes: